 St. Michael’s Curriculum

-The School has a personalised school curriculum in line with the changes that came into place in 2019.
+The School has a personalised school curriculum in line with the changes that came into place in the academic year 2018/ 2019.

 This curriculum has been developed following through consultations with pupils, staff and Governors.
 An overview of it’s aims and objectives can be viewed below.
 This curriculum will be closely monitored throughout the coming year and adapted as necessary to meet the needs of the pupils and the statutory requirements.

 Our Curriculum Vision